-Mortimer was none other than an heir to the Throne of England.
+Mortimer was none other than an heir to the throne of England then held by the childless king Richard II [above].
 He was also dignified with the titles ‘Earl of Ulster’ and ‘Lord Of Connaught’.
-Ironically he was a direct descendant of Aoife Murchada, whose father had let the English in.
+Ironically he was a direct descendant of Aoife Murchada, whose father Diarmait had let the English way in back in 1169 AD.
 Thus he was a distant relation of his nemesis Art Mac Murrough Cavanagh!
-However the unstable & paranoid King Richard II of England had ordered his arrest just after this engagement[27 July] but the news had not reached England before his death in battle.
+However the unstable & paranoid King Richard II had ordered his arrest just after this engagement[27 July] but the news had not reached England before his death in battle.
 With him dead then the primary candidate to succeed the childless Richard became Henry Bolingbroke whom the King had sent into exile.

-Richard was so concerned by the news from Ireland that his Authority had been so flouted and decided to settle matters once and for all with Art Mac Murrough who had submitted to his Rule when Richard had last campaigned here in 1394.
-But his departure from his own Country in the following years of 1399 cost him his Kingdom as his domestic enemies took the opportunity to topple him from his throne.
-On return in the month of August he was compelled to give up his crown and submit to the advances of his cousin, Henry of Bolingbroke who had returned and risen in revolt.
+Richard was so concerned by the news from Ireland that his Authority had been so flouted and decided to settle matters once and for all by returning to Ireland with an Expedition to make Art Mac Murrough submit to English rule as he had before when Richard had last campaigned here in 1394.
+But his departure from his own Country in the following year of 1399 cost him his Kingdom as his domestic enemies took the opportunity to topple him from his throne.
+On return in the month of August of that year he was compelled to give up his crown and submit to the advances of his cousin, Henry of Bolingbroke who had returned in Richard’s absence and risen in revolt.

 Henry was crowned King in Westminster Abbey on 13 October and Richard was now his prisoner.
 An embarrassment to the new King Henry IV he was allowed to wither away in captivity in Pontefract Castle in Yorkshire and ‘died’ (probably from deliberate starvation?] in early 1400.